 - I like to use an ice cream scooper to make all my nougat balls uniform in shape and keep my hands cleaner.

 - Breaking up the steps over a two days makes it easier and gives you time to clean up in between.

 - Use store-bought caramels to make things simpler.

-- Double dip your nougat balls.
-Dip in the caramel once and hold it above the caramel for 5 seconds and then dip again.
+- Double dip the nougat balls.
+Dip in the caramel mixture once and hold it above the caramel for 5 seconds and then dip again.
 This will give you a thicker caramel coating!